Like it? Share it…

 It’s a non-toxic slime made from just natural psyllium husks and water.
 You can squish it, stretch it, pick it up and tear it, and it doesn’t stick to your hands.
 If you have toy animals, they can prowl around or wallow in it.
 Great for imaginative sensory play.

 But that’s only half the fun.
 We added a special third ingredient, which makes it fluoresce!

 You should be able to find psyllium husks in the health food aisle of your local grocery store (or health food store).
-They are full of fibre and are a natural way to keep you… er…. regular.
+They are full of fibre and are a great natural way to keep you… er…. “regular”.

-Look for vitamin tablets that are high in vitamin A, thiamine (B1), riboflavin (B2) or niacin as these are the most fluorescent vitamins.
-You might have a multivitamin at home already that you could try, otherwise Fun at Home with Kids has done some research on glowing vitamin brands for different countries.
+Look for vitamin tablets (not gels or gummys) that are high in vitamin A, thiamine (B1), riboflavin (B2) or niacin, as these are the most fluorescent vitamins.
+You might have a multivitamin at home already that you could try, otherwise Fun at Home with Kids has done some fantastic research on the best glowing vitamin brands for different countries.

-For the glowing effect, you need a dark room and a black light (long wave UV-A ultraviolet light with either LED or blb bulb).
+For the glowing effect, you will need a dark room and a black light (also called a long wave UV-A ultraviolet light, with either LED or blb bulb).
 These come usually as a torch (flashlight) or as a bar light.
 The darker the room, and the stronger the black light, the better the glow effect will be.